Confidencias (Rocío Dúrcal album)

-Confidencias (English: Secrets) is a studio album released by Spanish performer Rocío Dúrcal in 1981 by Ariola Records.
+Confidencias (English: Secrets) is the seventh studio album by Spanish performer Rocío Dúrcal, released in 1981 by Ariola Records.
 It was written and produced by Spanish songwriter Rafael Pérez Botija.
 In Spain, Argentina, and Peru, this album was released as La Gata (The Cat).

 Seven singles were released from Confidencias.
 The first two, "No Sirvo Para Estar Sin Ti" (I'm Not Good At Being Without You) and "La Gata Bajo la Lluvia" (The Cat In The Rain), became hits in Latin America and Spain.
 The latter song was also featured in the 1989 Spanish film La Blanca Paloma (The White Dove), directed by Juan Miñón and starring Antonio Banderas; and also in the first season finale of Drag Race España in 2021.